Today I’m sharing at Heart of the Matter Online!

 I tried to keep my great attitude to myself.
 But now that January has come, we’re all online groaning to one another about how difficult it is to start back to school again.
 I hate to admit it, but it’s happening at my house, too.
 There are missing math texts, almost-used-up notebooks and too many of the pencils are broken.
 Everyone makes a sad face when Monday rolls around.

 So, what does that mean?
 Did we make the wrong schooling choice altogether?
 Should we choose new curriculum?
-Do we need a new schedule?
+Do we need a personal schedule on montreal movers?
 Do we just need to crack the whip a bit more?

 To me, the fact that I’m squealing with delight over a vacation and counting the days ’til it’s over with trepidation and reluctance means I’m doing something wrong.
 How on earth can I expect my children to enjoy our school year if I’m not enjoying it?